Flamz23/reddit-clone/README.md

 # reddit-clone

 This project is a simple clone of the popular social media platform, Reddit, built using the Vue.js JavaScript framework.
-Snoowrap is used as a wrapper for authentication and API calls which are then displayed on the front-end
+Snoowrap handles authentication and API callsin the backend

 ![Screenshots](https://raw.githubusercontent.com/Flamz23/reddit-clone/master/images/screenshot_render.webp)